Verify your certified documents instantly with OathsVault™—just scan the QR code.

 Data Sovereignty and Infrastructure

-All personal data, verification processes, and certification records are hosted and processed entirely within South Africa on Microsoft Azure’s South Africa North and South data centres.
+All personal data, verification processes, and certification records on Oaths.co.za™ are hosted and processed within Microsoft Azure South Africa North and South regions are ISO-certified enterprise cloud facilities operated within South African jurisdiction.

 Governing Legal Framework